romanmandryk/passkey-demo/README.md

 # Passkey Authentication Demo

 This project demonstrates a basic implementation of passkey-based authentication using a Node.js backend and a React frontend.
-It allows users to register, login, and logout using passkeys (WebAuthn).
+It allows users to register, login, and logout using passkeys (WebAuthn), as well as manage Ethereum wallets.

 ![Screenshot of the Passkey Demo](client/public/screen.png)